OffchainLabs/arb-os/doc/DataFormats.md

 * ArbGas info, as 2-tuple consisting of:
   * ArbGas used (uint)
   * ArbGas price paid, in wei (uint)
-* cumulative info in L1 block, a 3-tuple consisting of:
+* cumulative info in Arbitrum block, a 3-tuple consisting of:
-  * ArbGas used in current L1 block including this tx (uint)
+  * ArbGas used in current Arbitrum block including this tx (uint)
-  * index of this tx within this L1 block (uint)
+  * index of this tx within this Arbitrum block (uint)
-  * number of EVM logs emitted in this L1 block before this tx (uint)
+  * number of EVM logs emitted in this Arbitrum block before this tx (uint)
 * fee information for the transaction, an 8-tuple consisting of:
   * price per L2 transaction, in wei
   * price per byte of L1 calldata, in wei